teuben/nemo/docs/source/index.rst

 For Users
 ---------

-.. todo::  This is a draft started on April 27.
-There are many todo's in this manual.
+.. todo::  This draft started on April 27.
+There are many todo's in this manual, even missing ones!!

 .. toctree::
    :numbered: